ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 ### Worker node failure

-When a worker node fails, any actors running on the node also crash.
-Serve detects that the failed node's actors have crashed, and it attempts to relaunch the actors on the remaining nodes.
-Meanwhile, KubeRay detects that the node crashed, and it attempts to start a new node to replace it.
-Once KubeRay starts the new node, Serve can launch any pending actors on the new node as well.

-We can simulate a worker node failure in our working example.
-First, let's take a look at the nodes and pods running in our Kubernetes cluster:
+You can simulate a worker node failure in the working example.
+First, take a look at the nodes and pods running in your Kubernetes cluster:

 ```console
 $ kubectl get nodes